rita-barbosa/LAPR5-2425/docs/sprint-1/us-5.1.7/readme.md

 **Dependencies/References:**

-This functionality is dependent on the creation of patient profile by the Admin (5.1.8).
+This functionality is dependent on the creation of a patient profile by the Admin (5.1.8).

 **Client Clarifications:**